Annual Canvass 2021

-Around 26 July 2021, we will be emailing some electors who have previously supplied an email address to us.
+Around 26 July 2021, we emailed some electors who have previously supplied an email address to us.

 An example of this email is below:

-The email will guide you on how to respond online to confirm who lives in your household.
+The email guides you on how to respond online to confirm who lives in your household.

 Please reply online as soon as you can, as this will stop us posting a further form out to you.

-Forms will be sent out around 19 July 2021 to complete.
+Forms were sent out around 19 July 2021 to complete.